mila-iqia/ResearchTemplate/docs/getting_started/install.md

     pip install -e .
     ```

-    Optionally, you can also install the package using [PDM](https://pdm-project.org/en/latest/).
-This makes it easier to add or change the dependencies later on:
+    Optionally, you can also install the package using [Poetry](https://python-poetry.org/).
+This makes it easier to add or change the package dependencies later on:

     ```bash
-    pip install pdm
+    pip install poetry
-    pdm install
+    poetry install
     ```

 ## Using a development container